pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 * **Interactive** way using the guided wizard
 * **Non-Interactive** way using flags

-But before you get to either of those options, you are required to initialize the local directory you are working on for the `supplychain` CLI generate command.
-You can do that using the `tanzu supplychain init` command.
+Before you use modes, you must use the the `tanzu supplychain init` command to initialize the local directory for the `supplychain` CLI generate command.
+You can do that using .

 >**Important**
 > Ideally, Platform Engineers should execute the `tanzu supplychain init/generate` commands on the local version of their GitOps repository, which they intend to utilize for deploying SupplyChains to their Build clusters.
 The `tanzu supplychain` CLI plug-in commands are designed to assist Platform Engineers in scaffolding and populating the local directory with the intended configuration of SupplyChains that they plan to deploy in their Build clusters.